 Ok so I have got my chinos sorted, but what type of shoe do I pair it with?
 I hear you scream.
 Fret no more there are a number of shoes that will compliment the chino look.

 Choosing which loafers to pair with your chinos is very simple, keep the loafers dark, preferably brown, and you can do no wrong.
 These shoes work best when paired with slim fit chinos and a casual shirt.
-Take a look below at this blue chinos outfit.

 Perfect for those looking to cuff their chinos.
 Both Oxford and Derby Brogues can be teamed with a variety of colours.
 Those of you who prefer the chinos to sit naturally can also opt for an equally stylish Brogue Boot.